 3. Freycinet National Park

 Home of the famous Wineglass Bay this national park is really popular among tourists, so go early if you want to avoid the crowds.
 We took a hike first to the lookout and then down to the beach.
 There is a lot of tracks to choose from and also campsites if you want to have more time to explore the area.
 There is free cold (really cold) shower at Ranger Creek if you feel like needing one after hiking in the national park.

-This small quiet village in the north west part of the island has a wonderful beach with good uncrowded surf.
-Camping is allowed (for free) almost right next to the beach with the views to the Ocean, so if you are into surfing and beaches then this is definitely a place to go.
+This small quiet village in the north-west part of the island has a wonderful beach with good uncrowded surf.
+Camping is allowed (for free) almost right next to the beach with the views of the Ocean, so if you are into surfing and beaches then this is definitely a place to go.
 The sunset in here is also pretty amazing!

 5. Liffey Falls

-A beautiful waterfall located about 25 kilometers south from Deloraine.
-There is a nice short track to the falls from the upper car park but if you want to take longer walk there is another track to the falls from the lower car park.
+A beautiful waterfall located about 25 kilometers south of Deloraine.
+There is a nice short track to the falls from the upper car park but if you want to take a longer walk there is another track to the falls from the lower car park.
 This one is about 2 hours hike.
 There is also a campsite in the lower car park which looked nice but we didn’t stay there.